Services offered by Organisations Resident in Market House

 Providing one to one support to adults and children living in Shetland struggling to cope following a bereavement.
 The service is free and confidential.
 Support workers are fully trained in specialist bereavement support.
 Memory boxes are available to families requiring support.
 Please contact the service directly to self refer.
 Further information can be found on our website.

 Shetland Carers want to support you to manage your caring role and have a life alongside caring.
 They provide an information and advice service and can also help carers access short breaks.
 If you would like to register with the service, you will be able to receive key information such as their quarterly newsletter.
 There also aminisister short break grants and respitality breaks for carers

 Shetland Care Attendant Scheme (formerly Crossroads):

-Provides trained Care Attendants to give Carers of vulnerable adults and children quality time to call their own to use as they wish.
+Provides trained Care Attendants to give Carers of vulnerable adults and children and well earned break and some quality time to call their own to use as they wish.

 Shetland Community Connections:

 Provides a brokerage service for social care users in Shetland.
 This includes person centred planning to identify personal outcomes, help to plan and organise support, support to recruit and manage Personal Assistants, payroll support, peer support, information, advice and signposting.

 Victim Support Shetland can support for people after a crime, help with Victim Impact Statements and help with reporting a crime through our Third Party Reporting service.
 They can provide Information regarding court attendance for victims and witnesses.
 They offer confidential, free support for victims and witnesses of crime, and have appointments available to meet with the local support team.

 Voluntary Action Shetland is Shetlands Third sector interface (TSI)